jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 - only standalone mode supported for clustering
 - if clustering enabled, the standalone server forces to use the "standalone-full-ha" config file
 - zookeeper server must be up & ready before running the bpms container
-- set BPMS_CLUSTER_NODES using the number of the current cluster instance that will compose the cluster environment
+- set BPMS_CLUSTER_NODE using the number of the current cluster instance that will compose the cluster environment
 - database
     - MUST specify an external (already created) database to use
     - quartz tables MUST be previously created on DB?